jmdurant/DotExpander/README.md

 ## Installation

-Install DotExpander from the [Chrome Web Store](https://chrome.google.com/webstore/detail/dotexpander/ekfnbpgmmeahnnlpjibofkobpdkifapn)
+Coming soon to the Chrome Web Store!

 ## Usage Examples